IvanSilbern/GlycoBinder/README.md

 5. Minimal requirements to run *GlycoBinder* are:
 - Installed and properly configured environment (R and respective packages, external tools, configured file paths)
-- Directory containing *.raw* files and a *.fasta* file.
+- Working directory containing *.raw* files and a *.fasta* file.
 The path to the directory is specified after `--wd` flag in the command line
-- Specifying which labeling reagent was used for quantification by using `--reporter_ion` flag.
+- Specifying which labeling reagent was used for quantification by using `--reporter_ion`.

 6. Use of external tools with different parameters
 Output of all external tools can be created outside of *GlycoBinder* workflow and then copied into respective output folder within the *GlycoBinder* working directory.
 In this case, *GlycoBinder* will skip the respective processing step if it can find respective files.